The best brand monitoring tools for your business

-Keeping track of what people are saying about your brand and what they are talking about in your industry is an essential part of running a business.
+Keeping track of what people are saying about your brand and what they are talking about in your industry is an essential part of running a business and an essential part of your marketing strategy.

-Whether you sell products or services, brand monitoring can help your business.
+Whether you sell products or services, brand monitoring is an essential tool for your business.

 Nowadays, people use so many channels to talk about different things (including your brand) that keeping on top of them is vital for your success.
-Understanding how people feel about your brand can help your business grow.
+Understanding how people feel about your brand across digital channels can help your business grow and provide valuable insights.

 People often mistake brand monitoring and social monitoring for the same thing.
 While there is overlap, they are slightly different.

 Brand monitoring is broader than social monitoring.
-Simply put, it’s the process of tracking all of your mentions, and it is not limited to social media.
-You can find out when someone mentions your brand on multiple sources, including social media, news sites, and blogs.
+Simply put, it’s the process of tracking all of your mentions, and it is not limited to social media channels.
+You can find out when someone mentions your brand on multiple sources, including social profiles, media, news sites, and blogs.
 It can help you to keep on top of industry trends.

-Brand social monitoring is the same, but you exclusively monitor social media and nothing else.
+Brand social monitoring is the same, but you exclusively monitor social media networks and nothing else.

 Brand monitoring is an excellent tool for finding influencers and other partners, including affiliates for your affiliate marketing campaigns.